Blendify/blender-manual/trunk/blender_docs/manual/physics/cloth/collisions.rst

   This results in smaller steps for the simulator and therefore to a higher probability that fast-moving collisions get caught.
   You can also increase the *Collision Quality* to perform more iterations to get collisions solved.
-- If none of the methods help, you can easily edit the cached/baked result in *Edit mode* afterwards.
+- If none of the methods help, you can easily edit the cached/baked result in *Edit Mode* afterwards.
 - My Cloth is torn by the deforming mesh - he "Hulks Out": Increase its structural stiffness (*StructStiff* setting, *Cloth* panel), very high, like 1000.